bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-4">4.4 Clip Paths and Color Palettes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Now that we have our regular grid in place, we need to breathe some life into it.
-The changes we're going to make are significant enough to warrant a new iteration of our sketch, so if you'd prefer to keep what we've done so far as a template, save and copy the existing sketch folder and rename it to something like 08-colourful-grids, which will give you a clue where we're taking this.
+<p>Now that we have our regular grid in place, we need to breathe some life
+into it.
+The changes we're going to make are significant enough to warrant a new iteration of our sketch, so if you'd prefer to keep what we've done so far as a template, save and copy the existing sketch folder and rename it to something like 08-colourful-grids, which will give you a clue where we're taking this.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-4a">4.4a Arrays of Colors</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In our previous "Elements Everywhere" sketch, we used Gen.random() to generate our colors on the fly.
-But what if we wanted a particular color palette, or a collection of color palettes, so that we could randomly choose between them?
+<p>In our previous "Elements Everywhere" sketch, we used Gen.random() to
+generate our colors on the fly.
+But what if we wanted a particular color palette, or a collection of color palettes, so that we could randomly choose between them?</p>

-One popular approach is to store a pre-chosen palette as an array of color values, like so:
+<p>One popular approach is to store a pre-chosen palette as an array of
+color values, like so:</p>

 <pre>
 // <i>Create a colour palette.</i>